Study of the semileptonic decay $\Lambda \to p\,\ell\,\bar{\nu}_{\ell}$ in QCD: Decay Widths and Branching Ratios

 The calculated decay widths and branching ratios, along with their errors, are presented in Table~\ref{DECAY}.
 The ratio of decay widths in the $\mu$ to $e$ channels is also presented in Table~\ref{DECAY}, as it reduces uncertainties.
 This quantity is defined as follows:

 As shown in Table~\Ref{results}, we compare our branching ratio results with those reported by the PDG \cite{ParticleDataGroup:2024cfk}, as well as theoretical calculations in the literature \cite{Zhang:2024ick, Bacchio:2025auj}.
-The values of branching ratios obtained in the present work using the polynomial expansion are in very good agreement with the reference values reported by the PDG \cite{ParticleDataGroup:2024cfk} (see Table~\Ref{results}), with the muon channel in particular reproducing the PDG central value almost exactly, while the results from the $z$-expansion approach are consistent with the PDG values within uncertainties for both the muon and electron channels.
-This observation suggests that the polynomial form offers a reliable description of the relevant form factors in the extraction of branching ratios.
-The branching ratios obtained in the present work are also in good agreement with those from lattice QCD calculations \cite{Bacchio:2025auj} and with results from QCD sum rules \cite{Zhang:2024ick}, as summarized in Table~\Ref{results}.
-They lie within the corresponding uncertainties, further supporting the consistency of our results.
-This agreement reflects the reliability of the present approach, as well as its relevance for phenomenological analyses of leptonic decay channels.
-According to Eq.~\ref{ratio}, the ratio of decay widths in the $\mu$ to $e$ channels calculated in the present work using the polynomial function is $R^{\mu e} = 0.196^{+0.009}_{-0.012}$, while using the $z$-expansion it is $R^{\mu e} = 0.174^{+0.002}_{-0.005}$.
-This quantity obtained from the $z$-expansion, in particular, shows very good agreement with the value reported by the BESIII collaboration \cite{BESIII:2021ynj}, $R^{\mu e} = 0.178^{+0.028}_{-0.028}$.
+The values of branching ratios obtained in the present work using the polynomial expansion are consistent within uncertainties with the reference values reported by the PDG \cite{ParticleDataGroup:2024cfk} (see Table~\Ref{results}), with the muon channel showing a central value close to that of PDG.
+Similarly, the results from the $z$-expansion approach are consistent with the PDG values within uncertainties for both the muon and electron channels.
+This observation indicates that the polynomial form appears to provide a reasonable description of the relevant form factors in the extraction of branching ratios, while emphasizing that the central values should be interpreted with caution when the uncertainties are relatively large.
+The branching ratios obtained in the present work are also consistent within uncertainties with those from lattice QCD calculations \cite{Bacchio:2025auj} and with results from QCD sum rules \cite{Zhang:2024ick}, as summarized in Table~\Ref{results}.
+This agreement further supports the overall consistency of our results.
+These findings suggest that the present approach is reliable for phenomenological analyses of leptonic decay channels, without overemphasizing the significance of the central values.
+According to Eq.~(\ref{ratio}), the ratio of decay widths in the $\mu$ to $e$ channels calculated in the present work using the polynomial function is $R^{\mu e} = 0.196^{+0.009}_{-0.012}$, while using the $z$ expansion it is $R^{\mu e} = 0.174^{+0.002}_{-0.005}$.
+This quantity obtained from the $z$ expansion, in particular, shows very good agreement with the value reported by the BESIII Collaboration \cite{BESIII:2021ynj}, $R^{\mu e} = 0.178^{+0.028}_{-0.028}$.
 In lattice QCD, it is found to be $R^{\mu e} = 0.188^{+0.008}_{-0.008}$ ~\cite{Bacchio:2025auj}.
+We note that the uncertainties in our results are slightly larger than those in Ref. \cite{Zhang:2024ick}, mainly because we adopt wider variation ranges for the Borel parameters to ensure the dominance of the pole contribution and the convergence of the OPE.
+This more conservative treatment leads to larger but more reliable error estimates.
 These comparisons indicate that our results are in very good agreement with both theoretical and experimental determinations.